How to Grow Cassava to Increase Your Harvest

 So, it’s important to choose the right container or pot and ensure that it has enough space for the plant to grow well.
 The plant also needs good drainage so that excess water doesn’t build up and cause root rot problems while growing in containers and pots.

-It’s important to keep your plants healthy so that they don’t die from root rot or other diseases related issues.
+It’s important to keep your plants healthy so that they don’t die from root rot or other disease-related issues.

 Important Tips and Tricks for All Growers of Cassava Roots